 The following highlights the statutory and regulatory provisions relative to Article 10-A of the Workers' Compensation Law.
-This document is not intended to be inclusive.
-For greater specificity, the reader is directed to the statute and regulations of the Workers' Compensation Board (Subpart 325-8 of Title 12 NYCRR) and the Department of Health (732-1 and 732-2, of Article 4 of Subchapter C of Chapter V of Title 10 of the Official Compilation of Codes, Rules and Regulations of the State of New York).
+More information can be found in Subpart 325-8 of Title 12 NYCRR and the Department of Health (732-1 and 732-2, of Article 4 of Subchapter C of Chapter V of Title 10 of the Official Compilation of Codes, Rules and Regulations of the State of New York).

 Chapter 635 of the Laws of 1996 authorized a number of initiatives intended to reform the current New York State Workers' Compensation System.
 This reform legislation modifies the New York State Workers' Compensation Law to authorize the insurance carriers and self-insured employers to contract with NYS Department of Health certified preferred provider organizations (PPOs) to provide services to diagnose, treat and rehabilitate a claimant requiring medical treatment of an occupational disease or injury.

 Who May Apply to Become a PPO